yusufalp/tic-tac-toe/README.md

 ### To embed the Board onto your own

-Copy the following components into your own React app
+Copy the following components into your own React app in the same directory

 - `Board`
 - `Grid`
 - `Dropdown`
 - `Button`

-`Important Note`: You are expected to have a function that calculates the winner.
-If not, you can always use the `announceWinner` component.
+**Important Note**: You are expected to have a function that calculates the winner.
+If not, you can always use the `AnnounceWinner` component.

 ## Technologies Used